-a.
-A minimum frequency of 90 Hz at all 10% light output intervals from 10% to 100% light output.

-b.
-LED products with a "low risk" level of flicker (light modulation) of less than 5%, especially below 90 Hz operation as defined by IEEE standard 1789-2015 LED.

-Check Movement Initials

-V04 Active Commuter and Occupant Support

-This project is designed to meet the parts selected below:

-Part 1: Provide Bicycle Storage

-All Spaces except Dwelling Units & Retail Spaces:

-Bike parking infrastructure

-The following requirements are met:

-a.
-Short-term bicycle parking is located within 30 m [100 ft] walk distance of the main building e can accommodate at least 2.5% of peak visitors (minimum of four spaces per building). ntrance and

-b.
-Long-term bicycle parking is located within 30 m [100 ft] walk distance of the main building e can accommodate at least 5% of regular building occupants (minimum of four spaces per building

-c.
-Basic bicycle maintenance tools, including tire pumps, patch kits and hex keys, are provided o n-site.

-OR

-Bike parking policy

-The following requirements are met:

-a.
+regularly occupied spaces meet at least one of the following requirements for flicker: a.
+A minimum frequency of 90 Hz at all 10% light output intervals from 10% to 100% light output. b.
+LED products with a "low risk" level of flicker (light modulation) of less than 5%, especially below operation as defined by IEEE standard 1789-2015 LED. v 90 Hz Check Movement Initials V04 Active Commuter and Occupant Support This project is designed to meet the parts selected below: Part 1: Provide Bicycle Storage All Spaces except Dwelling Units & Retail Spaces: Bike parking infrastructure The following requirements are met: a.
+Short-term bicycle parking is located within 30 m [100 ft] walk distance of the main building en can accommodate at least 2.5% of peak visitors (minimum of four spaces per building). trance and b.
+Long-term bicycle parking is located within 30 m [100 ft] walk distance of the main building encan accommodate at least 5% of regular building occupants (minimum of four spaces per building). c.
+Basic bicycle maintenance tools, including tire pumps, patch kits and hex keys, are provided on -site.
+OR Bike parking policy The following requirements are met: a.
 Bicycles are allowed in tenant spaces.
-In multi-floor buildings, building occupants and visitors utilize elevators or freight elevators to transport bicycles between floors. are able to

-b.
-Basic bicycle maintenance tools, including tire pumps, patch kits and hex keys, are provided o n-site.

-Retail Spaces:

-Bike parking infrastructure

-The following requirements are met:

-a.
-Short-term bicycle parking is located within 30 m [100 ft] walk distance of the main building er includes at least two short-term bicycle storage spaces per 465 m 2 [5,000 ft 2] of retail floor area (r two spaces per building).
+In multi-floor buildings, building occupants and visitors are utilize elevators or freight elevators to transport bicycles between floors. e able to b.
+Basic bicycle maintenance tools, including tire pumps, patch kits and hex keys, are provided on -site.
+Retail Spaces: Bike parking infrastructure The following requirements are met: a.
+Short-term bicycle parking is located within 30 m [100 ft] walk distance of the main building entincludes at least two short-term bicycle storage spaces per $465 \text{ m}^2$ [5,000 ft ] of retail floor area (m two spaces per building).